MegaManSec/JoshuaHu/_posts/2024-06-27-aflplusplus-fuzzing-scripting-languages-natively.md

 ---

-Pike is now built and we can now create a Pike _script_ to start fuzzing the internal functions of the language (or we could simply fuzz whatever Pike/scripting code we have and find non-memory-related bugs).
-We have a lot to choose from: image decoders, JSON parsers, BSON parsers, and so on.
+Pike is now built and we can now create a Pike _script_ to start fuzzing the internal functions of the language (or we could simply fuzz whatever Pike/scripting code we have and find non-memory-related bugs, but note that coverage is based on the native C code, not on the Pike script).
+We have a lot of C code to choose from in Pike: image decoders, JSON parsers, BSON parsers, and so on.
 In this case, we'll look at Pike's serializer and deserializer: [encode_value](https://pike.lysator.liu.se/generated/manual/modref/ex/predef_3A_3A/encode_value.html) and [decode_value](https://pike.lysator.liu.se/generated/manual/modref/ex/predef_3A_3A/decode_value.html#decode_value).
+These functions are defined in the [~5,500-LOC src/encode](https://github.com/pikelang/Pike/blob/b92b3513f379531244b2382eb77df355294244e7/src/encode.c) file of the source code.

-Our Pike script looks like this:
+Thus our Pike script to fuzz the C function looks like this:
 ```C
 int main() {
         while(__builtin.AFL_LOOP(10000)) { // Read 10,000 fuzzing payloads before restarting.